-As a beginner, you never pull yourself up on your ice tools.
+As a newbie, you never pull yourself up on your ice tools.
 Instead you simply use them to stabilise your body, to keep it from leaning backwards and falling off the wall.
 Your legs will do all the heavy lifting.

 On the first exercise, you climb two or three feet up the wall, then back down.
 You’re not tied in yet.
 Then your knowledgeable, friendly instructor will provide some helpful feedback and more guidance.
 He will ask each of you how confident you are with belaying.
 The Yorkshire couple were very experienced.

 My partner, despite his previous ice climbing and indoor climbing experience from many years ago, actually wasn’t that familiar with the belaying technique.
 He remembered how to tie a double figure of eight, but he did not remember how to insert the rope into the ATC belaying device, or how to attach the ATC to the harness.
 Obviously this does not in any way reflect badly on him.
 He is a cool dude, just hadn’t done much belaying lately.

 Under normal circumstances I would not have agreed to being belayed by my hiking buddy.
 However, you only live once, and what were the chances of me passing by massive ice climbing walls again anytime soon.